creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-23-FedAMP_Personalization_in_cross_silo_Federated_learning.md

 The function $$A:[0, \infty) \rightarrow \mathbb{R}$$, with $$A(0)=0$$, is increasing, concave, continuously differentiable and $$lim_{t\rightarrow 0^+}A'(t)$$ is finite (they use $$A(||w_i-w_j||^2) = 1 - e^{-||w_i-w_j||^2/\sigma}$$). **It measures
 the difference between $$w_i$$ and $$w_j$$ in a non-linear manner.**
-* The proposed optimization problem becomes
+Given the defintions above, the proposed optimization problem becomes:

 $$ \underset{W}{min\ }\{\mathcal{G}(W) := \mathcal{F}(W) + \lambda\mathcal{A}(W)\}$$